ChrisFrost2/playwright-ui-api/README.md

-## Example of using POM and Fixtures for Playwright with https://www.saucedemo.com/
+## Example of Playwright for https://www.saucedemo.com/ and https://jsonplaceholder.typicode.com/

 # How to start
 npm instal